QwiraDev/SoarZip/README.md

 ## License

-This project is licensed under the GNU GPLv3 License.
+This project is licensed under the [GNU LGPL-3.0 License](LICENSE).